New HDB Flat Classifications and Rules - Standard, Plus, Prime

 Effects of New HDB Flat Classifications

-This will help to stabilise the HDB market, with the new HDB flat classifications and stricter ownership criteria a clear signal from the government that public flats are not meant for speculation.
+This will help to stabilise the HDB market, with the new HDB flat classifications and stricter ownership criteria sending a clear signal from the government that public flats are not meant for speculation.

-Correspondingly, this will also have a price-capping effect on Standard HDB flats.
+Consequently, this will also have a price-capping effect on Standard HDB flats.

 Conclusion

 Recognising that Prime and Plus HDB flats possess inherent market value due to their premium or more desirable locations, the government is acting proactively to ensure affordability for a larger spectrum of homebuyers.
-Hence, these new HDB flat classifications aim to prevent social stratification where only the well-off can afford them.
+Additionally, these new HDB flat classifications aim to prevent social stratification where only the well-off can afford them.

 To achieve this, buyers of Plus HDB flats will get more subsidies than those of Standard HDB flats, but less than those of Prime HDB flats.
 This will help moderate the prices of Plus and Prime HDB flats, making them more affordable for a larger segment of flat applicants.
 However, they will still cost more than Standard HDB flats.